msupply-foundation/conforma-server/documentation/Outcomes-Display.md

 }
 ```

-Note that each table row is returned as both an array of values *and* a single "item" object with key-value pairs.
+Note that each table row is returned as both an array of values *and* a single "item" object with key-value pairs, so you can query the resulting rows by index or by key, whichever is more appropriate.

 `totalCount` is used for pagination purposes (since only one page of data is returned at a time)